Porsche enthusiast and owner

 Looking at both of our cars sitting together in the car park I thought they looked stunning, but once again couldn’t help feeling that something was missing at the back, a spoiler maybe?
 Although my childhood admiration for the G series Whale Tail was still there it certainly wouldn’t look good on a 996 and felt that it needed something very subtle, something that complimented the rear of the car without looking like an aftermarket part with the spoiler in either the raised or lowered position (I always felt that with the standard 996 spoiler raised it just looked like a tea tray sticking up, something not nice to see).

 The only option was to design one myself, one that could be easily fitted and removed if needed, one that looks like it should have been original equipment and not look like an aftermarket part.
-This is how our design started.
+This is how our spoiler design started and why we started looking at developing other parts like our Fuel Cap Covers, as we couldn't find anything on the market that complimented our cars as well.